Menu

 Sheriff's Posse: What is It?

 At common law throughout our States, the Sheriff has the power and duty to make the hue and cry to the Posse to ferret out and suppress criminal activity.
-The Sheriff, according to the need and at his discretion, may command to duty any able-bodied man.
+The Sheriff, according to the need and at his discretion, may command to his aid, each and any able-bodied man.
 Centuries of history’s record has established this common-law power of the Sheriff to raise the Posse.

 County Posse -vs- State Militia